ka8725/ka8725.github.com/_posts/2020-01-09-transition-from-belongs-to-or-has-many-to-has-and-belongs-to-many.md

 ![Property belongs to manager in DB](/images/hbtm-db1.png)

 Nowadays, there are many technologies to implement UI.
-That's why it's barely possible to give a common recommendation how to handle all of them.
+That's why it's barely possible to give a common recommendation how to handle that part of the system.
 For simplicity, assume that UI is rendered by the traditional Rails approach on the server side in "views".
-And the following assumptions and suggestions base on this agreement.
+The following assumptions and suggestions base on this agreement.

 From the code point of view it means that somewhere there are calls:
-- on model, controller, or view layer
+- on model, controller, or view layer that
-  - read data `@property.manager / @property.manager_id / @manager.properties / @manager.property_ids`
+  - read data `@property.manager`, `@property.manager_id`,  `@manager.properties`, `@manager.property_ids`
-  - write data `@property.manager_id= / @property.manager= / @manager.property_ids= / @manager.properties=`
+  - write data `@property.manager_id=`, `@property.manager=`, `@manager.property_ids=`, `@manager.properties=`
-  - `params.require(:property).permit(:manager_id)`
+  - allow params `params.require(:property).permit(:manager_id)`
-- on view layer
+- on view layer that
-  - render HTML `= f.input :manager_id, ... / select_tag :manager_id, ... / f.input :propery_ids, ...`, etc.
+  - render HTML `= f.input :manager_id, ...`, `select_tag :manager_id, ...`, `f.input :propery_ids, ...`, etc.

 Note, the methods above can be called explicitly.
-So that it's possible to easily find them by "grepping" the code.
+It's possible to find them by "grepping" the code easily.
 Or they can be called implicitly.
 For example, with mass assignment of parameters to the models.
 But nevertheless, whenever the **property-manager** relation needs to be addressed, the methods above are eventually called.
 And that in turn means, they form an **interface**.
 An **API** if you will.

 ### Goal